linoshkmalayil/rEFInd-Secure-Boot/readme.md

 * That you are already booted into the system in a privileged user.
 (aka not in chroot, not in root user)
 * Other boot loaders have not signed the kernel for their use with Secure Boot
+* If you're using the default refind_linux.conf to boot from rEFInd, it still uses the unsigned image backup that is created, must check how to explictly pass a loader image